Winners and losers from the 2017 NFL scouting combine

 Virginia Tech WR Isaiah Ford — For a supposed speed receiver, Ford’s 4.61 40 time was disappointing.
 “Skinny legs,” one evaluator said from the weigh-in.

-USC OT Zach Banner — Poor lateral agility in OL drills, plus athletic testing numbers to match.
-Banner also came across a bit disingenuous in one team’s interview, although “it wasn’t awful, he just felt a bit too phony too me,” one OL coach said.
+USC OT Zach Banner — Poor lateral agility in OL drills, with athletic testing numbers to match.
+Banner also came across a bit disingenuous in one team’s interview, although “it wasn’t awful, he just felt a bit too phony to me,” one OL coach said.
 “He’s not a [character red flag] at all.
 He just didn’t win me over.”

 Michigan TE Jake Butt — Bad luck, but Butt had to sit and watch the position blow the roof off the dome athletically while he continues to recover from ACL surgery, his second torn ligament.
-This is more about what others did than what Butt did or didn’t do at the combine.
-He has some work to do to convince teams he should be a Day 2 pick.
+This is more about what others did than what Butt didn’t do at the combine.
+He has some work ahead in order to convince teams he should be a Day 2 pick.

-Alabama DL Jonathan Allen — Mediocre testing and some worrisome medical news (he has an arthritic shoulder) should have people forgetting about Allen being a top-three pick, as was commonly mocked recently.
-We now believe Allen could slide out of the top 10, although there’s very little chance he’s not a top-20 selection.
-Still, it appears he’s losing a bit of money.

 Alabama LB Reuben Foster — No matter how he spins it, Foster hurt himself by being sent home from the event following a run-in with a medical employee.
 Is it going to send him barreling down the draft?
-No. He is still a first-round pick, likely still in the top half of it.
-But scouts who wondered about anger issues are now digging deeper on those.
-Foster also missed a chance to work out in Indy and convince teams he’s athletic enough to be a three-down impact player.
-Even with a pro day stage this week, that’s a setback.
+No. He is still a first-round pick, but how far might he drop?

+Scouts who wondered about anger issues are now digging deeper on those.
+Foster also missed a chance to interview in Indy, and though sending a letter to all 32 teams is a good start to help repairing his image, it’s still a setback.
+Coming off shoulder surgery Foster won’t be able to work out at his pro day this week, either, so teams already wondering if he’s athletic enough to be a three-down impact player now also have a character concern to ponder.
+The damage control has begun.

-Michigan State DL Malik McDowell — Allow us to explain how a 6-6, 295-pound specimen with long arms and big hands who runs a 4.85 40 is on the “losers” list.
+Michigan State DL Malik McDowell — Allow us to explain how a 6-foot-6, 295-pound prime athlete with long arms and big hands who runs a 4.85 40 is on the “losers” list.
 Said one team: “Worst interview we did.”
 Added another: “Awful interview.
 Awful.”
 What concerns scouts most is that for all his tremendous upside — watch him destroy Michigan, for instance — McDowell’s production and tape don’t always match up.
-Flat out, scouts feel like he takes plays off too often.
+Scouts feel like he takes plays off too often.
 And when they asked him about that, he got defensive.
 They also asked him about his attitude and work ethic, which were concerns.
 Many of those questions remain unanswered.

 “The cautionary tale is Clowney,” one team explained.
 “You see him now, he’s dominant; we had those same questions [for McDowell] when he came out.
 Does he love football?
 Is he going to work?